 - All parameters above are asset specific.
 They must be set after selecting the asset and before calling enterLong / enterShort.
 They have no effect on different assets or on already entered trades, except when an enter call

-updated open trades due to a MaxLong/Short, margin, or risk limit.
+updated open trades due to a MaxLong/Short limit.
 For changing a stop or profit target of a particular trade after it has already been opened, use either a TMF, or call exit with the new price limit (see example).

 - Except for OrderLimit, all prices are given as

-ask price reaches the given target.
+ask price reaches the given entry or exit limit.
 Zorro automatically handles the conversion from

 ask to bid: long trades are filled at the ask price and closed at the bid price, short trades are filled at the